fmanja/nextjs-hrpdgenerator/DEPLOYMENT.md

 ### 5. Configure AWS Bedrock Permissions

+**Note:** For detailed IAM setup instructions, see the [IAM Access Configuration](#-iam-access-configuration) section above.

-Ensure your AWS IAM user/role has the following permissions:
+Ensure your AWS IAM user/role has the following permissions (these are included in the `HRGeneratorBedrockAccess` policy created in the IAM Access Configuration section):

 ```json
 {